-The Headteacher and Chair of Governors will complete an annual child protection and Safer Recruitment monitoring report, which will be presented to the full Governing Body for endorsement and action.
+The Headteacher and Chair of Governors will complete an annual Safeguarding report, which will be presented to the full Governing Body for endorsement and action.
 A copy of the report will be returned to the County Council's Education Child Protection Service.